-"I'm most recognized for playing a bitchy gay poet on a soap opera, and I feared that by actively transitioning in my personal life, I would lose whatever career I've been told I'm supposed to have," Dorfman added.
+"I'm most recognised for playing a bitchy gay poet on a soap opera, and I feared that by actively transitioning in my personal life, I would lose whatever career I've been told I'm supposed to have," Dorfman added.
 "I'm thinking about how I can infuse my trans body into film and television."

 In her first role playing a woman, Dorfman will appear alongside Taylour Paige, Jennifer Jason Leigh, and Kristine Froseth in Sharp Stick, written and directed by Lena Dunham.
-She'll also star in the Channel 4 limited series Fracture, set to air this fall.
+She'll also star in the Channel 4 limited series Fracture, set to air this autumn.
 And, according to the TIME story, she will direct an upcoming adaptation of Mason Deaver's I Wish You All The Best, a YA novel about a nonbinary teenager navigating a new school, a complicated relationship with their estranged sister, and first love.